madhead/docker-oracle-xe/README.md

 1. Make this file executable: `chmod u+x /var/lib/boot2docker/bootlocal.sh`

-After restarting `boot2docker`, it will have increased swap size.
+After restarting boot2docker / Docker Machine, it will have increased swap size.
 Just follow the steps above to build this image.

 ## How to use